-What does TTI measure
+What TTI measures

 How Lighthouse determines your TTI score

-For example, sites performing in the top 99 percentile render Time to Interactive in about 2.2 seconds.
-If your website's TTI is 2.2 seconds, your TTI is 99.
-This table helps explain how to interpret your TTI score:
+The TTI score is a comparison of your page's TTI and the TTI for real websites, based on data from the HTTP Archive.
+For example, sites performing in the ninety-ninth percentile render TTI in about 2.2 seconds.
+If your website's TTI is 2.2 seconds, your TTI score is 99.

-|Over 7.3 seconds||Red (slow)||0–49|
+|Over 7.3||Red (slow)||0–49|

-How to improve your performance score
+How to improve your TTI score

-Tracking TTI in the real world
+Tracking TTI on real users' devices